 Scoop: the Amazing Race on CBS - Thursday, April 20, 2017

-On the episode "Another One Bites the Dust" - A previously played U-turn causes friction between two teams in Tanzania, on THE AMAZING RACE, Thursday, April 20 on the CBS Television Network.
-Phil Keoghan is the host.
+"Another One Bites the Dust" - A previously played U-turn causes friction between two teams in Tanzania, on THE AMAZING RACE, Thursday, April 20 on the CBS Television Network.
+"Have Faith in Me, Broski" - Racers take on a record setting Roadblock by helping build a 13-story bonfire in Norway, on THE AMAZING RACE, Thursday, April 20 on the CBS Television Network.

 Start the conversation, or Read more at BroadwayWorld.com.